NU-Digital-Cultures/Trout/Project Management/MeetingLog.md

 ## Meeting 6 - 1/04/24 @2pm on Microsoft Teams
 Blythe and Charlotte
-- Mainly a discussion on our progress from the week before and what we were still working on and if it worked for our project Blythe
+- Mainly a discussion on our progress from the week before and what we were still working on and if it worked for our project
-- Researching gentrification and zine culture Charlotte
+- Researching gentrification and zine culture - Blythe
-- Survey and results analysis
+- Survey and results analysis - Charlotte
-Both
 - Starting to look at presentation and project requirements
 - Discounted some initial design ideas
 - Realised issue with Adobe XD and switching to it all on figma